 Adding a new Donor

-We recommend taking note of new donors while gifts are batched.
-After a Batch is Committed, locate the donor in People and add additional information if applicable.
+We recommend taking note of any newly created donors while gifts are batched.
+Once finished, locate the donor in People > All people and add additional information to their profile.

 Split Donations